TritonDataCenter/rfd/rfd/0035/README.md

 some of the source which makes it very difficult to look at in mdb with `::jssource` or `::jsstack -v`.

+The biggest risk of doing our own thing w/o using the official opentracing-javascript would be that if OpenTracing really takes off and we want to use some community components that only work with OpenTracing and somehow don't work with our implementation that could be a problem.
+Since all the tracing is independent of the APIs however, it still seems like this sort of change would be possible to do in one place (triton-tracer) and not require anything more than an update to the APIs.
+Worth more discussion however on pros/cons.

 ### Modification of Triton Client Calls

 All SDC/Triton services which use restify will be modified such that their